-- employees age 75 or over - those eligible for membership of another public sector pension scheme, - retained or volunteer membership with the NI Fire and Rescue Service, - staff within the University of Ulster who are eligible to participate in the Universities' Superannuation Scheme and - those employed by an employing authority who are members of another occupational pension scheme.
+- employees aged 75 or over - those eligible for membership of another public service pension scheme, - retained or volunteer membership with the NI Fire and Rescue Service, - staff within the University of Ulster who are eligible to participate in the Universities' Superannuation Scheme and - those employed by an employing authority who are members of another occupational pension scheme.

-As before, if an employee has a contract of employment for at least three months, they are contractually enrolled into the LGPS (NI) from their first day of employment or the first date they become eligible, if later.
+If an employee has a contract of employment for at least three months, they are contractually enrolled into the LGPS (NI) from their first day of employment or the first date they become eligible, if later.